downloadpgm/spark_own_documentation/Spark cluster managers and components.md

 ■ It’s relatively simple and efficient to setup and comes with Spark out of the box.
 ■ Spark has to be installed on all nodes in the cluster in order for them to be usable as slaves.

+Limitations:
+1) It is not possible to run mixed different types of Java applications, only Spark.
+2) It is not possible to run intermixed different versions of either Spark applications or Standalone clusters.

 ■ Standalone cluster consists of master and worker processes.
 ■ A master process acts as the cluster manager: it accepts application request to be run and schedules worker resources (available CPU cores) among them.
 Worker processes launch executors (and the driver for applications in cluster-deploy mode) for task execution.
 ■ Driver orchestrates and monitors execution of Spark jobs, and executors execute a job’s task.